Koromix/rygel/README.md

 koffi is a fast and easy-to-use FFI module for Node.js, with support for complex data types such as structs.

-The following platforms are supported at the moment:
+The following platforms __are supported__ at the moment:

 * Windows x86 *(cdecl, stdcall)*
 * Windows x86_64
 * Linux x86
 * Linux x86_64
-* Linux AArch64 *(Raspberry Pi OS 64-bit)*
+* Linux ARM64 *(Raspberry Pi OS 64-bit)*

+The following platforms are __not yet supported__ but will be soon:

+* macOS x86_64
+* macOS ARM64
+* FreeBSD/NetBSD/OpenBSD x86_64
+* FreeBSD/NetBSD/OpenBSD ARM64

+Support for ARM32 is not planned, though I don't mind working on it if there is enough demand.

-This is still in development, more platforms and more tests will come in the near future.
+This is still in development, more tests will come in the near future.

 # Installation